Hear from Florida State Football's newest coaches

 In 2010, both Butler and Tarrant returned interceptions for touchdowns.
 Butler and Tarrant were invited to the NFL Combine.

-Last season Kelly inherited four new starters in the secondary and molded that youthful unit into a group that helped Georgia Tech rank second in the ACC and 28th nationally in pass defense.
-With just one senior among the starters, Tech recorded 14 interceptions in 2011, six more than the previous season.
+In 2011, Kelly inherited four new starters in the secondary and molded that youthful unit into a group that helped Georgia Tech rank second in the ACC and 28th nationally in pass defense.
+With just one senior among the starters, Tech recorded 14 interceptions, six more than the previous season.

 In Kelly's first year in 2006, Brooks earned second-team All-America and first-team All-ACC honors.
 With the combination of Brooks and outstanding coverage, Tech ranked second in the nation in net punting.
 Brooks averaged better than 45 yards per punt, and almost half of his kicks pinned the opponent inside the 20-yard line.
 Kelly spent the previous four seasons at Nicholls State, an NCAA Football Championship Subdivision (FCS) program, which captured the Southland Conference title in 2005.